Serge14/Exam/README.md

 __Step 1__

 To prepare unique exam cards it is necessary to form a question list first.
-Questions may be divided by topics, complexity, type etc. Question list needs to be saved in csv file with following columns:
+Questions may be divided by topics, complexity, type etc. Question list needs to be saved in csv file named "questionlist.csv"" with following columns:

 * _No_ - question number
 * _Question_ - questions for exam